scpwiki/yellowstone/README.md

 ### License and Naming

-This software is available for use under the terms of the GNU General Public License v2 Only.
+This software is available for use under the terms of the GNU General Public License v2 only.

 The project is named for the Bright/Zartion Hominid Replicators (BZHR) from [SCP-2000](https://scpwiki.com/scp-2000), an anomaly meant to be able to "reset" the world in case of a significant K-class event.
 The BZHR system is the heart of SCP-2000, able to mass-manufacture humans to repopulate Earth.